soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 There is a spike of proposals towards the first deadline, i.e., 5 Aug.
 Then a slight spike in the final deadline, i.e., 15 Aug.

 Initially, I was a bit unhappy that with only three days left, we got around 150 proposals, which is half of the proposals we received in 2019.
 However, due to aggressive promotion from all the social media handles and local chapters, we received 23 submissions on 4 Aug and 53 proposals 🤯 on 5 Aug, which was quite overwhelming.
-However, we could not break the number of proposals milestone of 2019.
+However, we could not break the number of proposals milestones in 2019.

 ### Proposals race 🐎